 Don’t write the Cayman off as a ‘cut-price 911’ – the ‘thinking person’s 911’ may be more apt.
 It’s simply superb to drive and has a high-quality interior, although its engine does lack charm.

 The Porsche 718 Cayman sits in the shadow of the firm’s iconic 911, but if you think the Cayman is a hugely inferior car, then, well, you’re wrong.
 It’s every bit as fantastic to drive and has a similarly impressive interior, even if its four-cylinder engine doesn’t put as big a smile on your face as the 911’s six-cylinder one does.

-Even the entry-level 2.0-litre model has 300hp and can get you from 0-62mph in just 5.1 seconds.
+Still, even the entry-level 2.0-litre Cayman has 300hp and can get you from 0-62mph in just 5.1 seconds.
 The faster S model gets a 2.5-litre engine with 350hp, enough to get you from 0-62mph in just 4.6 seconds and onto a top speed of 177mph.
-In the entry-level Cayman you can expect to get fuel economy of up to 38mpg, which drops to just under 35mpg in the S.
+There’s also a T model with the same power as the entry-level car, but has numerous performance options added, while the range-topping GTS gets 365hp.

 Other sports cars – the Lotus Exige, for example – can do that too, but they can’t match the Cayman’s ease of use every day.
-With the optional £1,010 adjustable dampers fitted, the Cayman soaks up bumps surprisingly well – even with huge 20-inch alloy wheels fitted – and the £2,000 PDK automatic gearbox is worth buying if you often drive in slow city traffic.
+With the (expensive) optional adjustable dampers fitted, the Cayman soaks up bumps surprisingly well – even with huge 20-inch alloy wheels fitted – and the even pricier PDK automatic gearbox is worth buying if you often drive in slow city traffic.

 In fact, from the inside the Cayman could be mistaken for a sporty executive saloon rather than a track-ready racer, and that’s exactly what makes it a great car.
 It’s easy to drive on a variety of roads and perfectly at home on the daily commute, but take it to a track day and your friends will need something pretty quick to keep up.